TheodoreEhrenborg/tiny_stories_sae/docs/src/training_an_autoencoder.md

 ## What's the input?

-Anthropic trained on the activation after a middle layer of Claude
+Anthropic trained on the activation after a middle layer of Claude:

-TODO quote
+> we focused on applying SAEs to residual stream activations halfway through the model (i.e. at the “middle layer”).

+They have various justifications for this.
+My intuition is that the middle layer is maybe where the model is thinking the most about concepts, because at the front and back it has to think more about processing input and preparing output, respectively.

-TinyStories-33M has TODO CHECK
+TinyStories-33M has
 4 transformer layers.
 So we
 take the activation after the 2nd layer.